PRESERVING CAPE HERITAGE AND CULTURE THROUGH EXPLORING VISUAL ARTS AND EDUCATION

 Our Cape Town Heritage (OCTH) is a registered non-profit organization that is committed to protecting, promoting and preserving heritage and culture by exploring visual art and history through education.
 OCTH reclaims the narrative of Cape Town’s diverse heritage and cultures by 'decolonizing the art world' through accessibility, awareness and storytelling.

-The organization works at empowering and providing practical support to marginalized artists, showcasing cultural heritage stories at engaging exhibitions and online.
+The organization works at empowering and providing practical support to marginalized artists, showcasing cultural heritage artwork at engaging exhibitions and online.
 The exhibitions serve to educate, encourage and uplift communities and youth alike by inspiring ongoing dialogue and encouraging audiences to embrace and honour the rich cultures found within Cape Town.
-Through art and education, the NPO works towards providing audiences with a greater understanding and appreciation of their own heritage, while honouring other cultures, using research and history of the archives to explore Cape Town's past, peek into the present and question the future of cultural heritage.
-Our Digital Exhibitions give a warm welcome to every story and artwork we plan to share.

 DECOLONIZING THE ART WORLD